grafana/beyla/docs/sources/tutorial/index.md

 In the future, we plan to add metrics about other well-established protocols, like database or message queuing connections.

-Distributed tracing is also on our road-map.
+Distributed tracing is currently only supported for Go services, while other programming language support remains on our road-map.
 With distributed tracing we will be able to correlate requests from multiple services (web, database, messaging...).
 One complexity of distributed tracing is the injection of client-side headers and matching them to the context of the server-side requests.
 We are making progressive advances towards this goal with each